thiago-preira/UCDPA_ThiagoPereira/README.md

 |VE Vehicle and/or Towed Trailer|

 ## Results
+* **Texas** is by far the state with more events and damage caused by storms, with more than 70 billions in damage in the past 10 years.
+*  The event that causes more damage is **Flash Flood** with more than 75 billions in damage.
+*  **Tornados, Winter Weather, Thunderstorm Winds, Heat and Excessive Heat** are the events that caused more deaths.
+*  **Heat** kills more infant and elderly people

 ## References
 * The Severe Weather Data Inventory (SWDI): a Geospatial Database of Severe Weather Data at the NOAA National Centers for Environmental Information (NCEI)